shubhamsfdcdev/component-library/force-app/main/default/Docs/aura.md

 # Communication Mechanisms in the Aura Framework
-In the Aura framework, there are three primary MECHANISM OF COMMUNICATION between components:
+In the Aura framework, there are three primary mechanisms of communication between components:

 ## 1. Aura Methods:
    - Use Aura methods when you need to invoke a method in a child component from its parent or vice versa.